vfile/vfile/readme.md

 *   [`vfile-sort`](https://github.com/vfile/vfile-sort)
     — Sort messages by line/column
 *   [`vfile-to-eslint`](https://github.com/vfile/vfile-to-eslint)
-    — Convert VFiles to ESLint formatter compatible output
+    — Convert vfiles to ESLint formatter compatible output

 ## Reporters

 The following list of projects show linting results for given virtual files.
 Reporters _must_ accept `Array.<VFile>` as their first argument, and return `string`.
 Reporters _may_ accept other values too, in which case it’s suggested to stick to `vfile-reporter`s interface.

 *   [`vfile-reporter`][reporter]
     — Stylish reporter